kukicado/building-a-reservation-site-with-python-starlette-mongodb-and-stitch/article/article.md

 ## Today's Project: MongoBnB

-Today we are going to be building a rental reservation system, similar to AirBnB, that we'll convinently name MongoBnB.
+Today we are going to be building a rental reservation system, similar to AirBnB, that we'll conveniently name MongoBnB.
 Our application will display a list of featured properties, allow the user to sort by various parameters, view additional details of a selected property, and finally book and cancel reservations.

 ![MongoBnB](./images/mongobnb.png)